A. Introduction

 4.3.
 Pay Theories: equity theory

 According to Abdelghafour Al-Zawahreh and Faisal Al-Madi (2012), what motivates people to work?
 According to equity theory, it is the perception of equitability and in equitability.
 Equity theory focuses on two sides: the input and the outcome.
 An employee compares his or her job’s inputs with an outcomes ratio.
-If the employee perceives inequality, he or she he will act to
+If the employee perceives inequality, he or she he will act to correct the inequity.
+The employee may lower productivity or reduce the quality of their job.

 Inputs: Education, intelligence, experience, training,Skills, seniority, age, sex, ethnic background, Social status, job effort, personal appearance, health,spouse’s characteristics.